usmanm/mlx-esm/README.md

 💾 weights saved to ./weights/esm1-202402151405.npz
 ```

 On my Macbook Air M2, training with the default parameters took about 1 hour and 41 minutes.
-The loss curve looks sensical, so I assume by model is working to some degree.
+The loss curve looks sensical, so I assume my model is working to some degree.

 <img width="600" alt="Training Loss" src="https://github.com/usmanm/mlx-esm/assets/853039/f9d10ccd-abb1-45b9-9a4d-bbb8b9ea2770">